swarnathota/Image-Detection-Convolutional-Neural-Networks/README.md

 ## Uses of image analysis

-With this experience I can also anlyse images related to other areas such as:
+With this experience I can also analyse images related to other areas such as:

 **.** Cancer histopathology image processing to identify the stages of cancer.